kinoosaki/120hz-in-any-game-NOS/README.md

 I made a little [writeup](https://gist.github.com/kinoosaki/ab25f9c5c330f32b87ecbe470856e8ab) regarding this and then I rebooted my phone.
 It was gone.
 I was like...do I have to run the commands everytime I reboot (see the gist).
 That's not so exhilarating.

-So I went looking around, I'll admit I used GPT for this and it suggested something interesting: what if you use Tasker + Shizuku?
+So I went looking around, I'll admit I used GPT and it suggested something interesting: what if you use Tasker + Shizuku?
 I had forgotten Tasker existed.
 I used its help to set it up and know the fundamentals.
 Rest of the tinkering and polishing was all me.
+I wrote this myself as well.

 It's a very nice setup, it runs Tasker + Shizuku on startup and automatically executes the relevant command for every game you've configured when you open it up.
 Means a reboot doesn't affect anything, it's persistent and works great.
 For every game that isn't working in 120hz by default, you can add it into Tasker and it will work automatically.